mauricerenck/indieConnector/docs/hook.md

 # Hooks

-IndieConnector receives (and soon sends) Webmentions.
+IndieConnector receives and Webmentions.
 But it doesn't "do" anything with it.
 It's function is to handle all the stuff around Webmentions and then normalize the format and trigger a hook.
 Other plugins can then subscribe to this hook and use the data.

 The [Komments plugin]() does this, for example.